jiqi963/project/_posts/2020-03-27-Test-Orokouni-Merge.md

 ---
 layout: post
-title: Test Orokouni Merge Request
+title: Test Orokouni update
-subtitle: Testing in local machine
+subtitle: Testing Merge Request in local machine
 ---

-## Target
+## Purpose
 This is the related [ticket](https://gitlab.com/iotop/orokonui/-/merge_requests/4)

 Bee going to merge it to master branch, so I tested it on my machine.